Sugoto/sugoto/README.md

 </h1>

-<h3 align="left">A Full Stack Developer from India 🇮🇳 and a student pursuing B.Tech in Computer Science And Engineering, specializing in AI/ML.</h3>
+<h3 align="left">A Full Stack Developer from India 🇮🇳 with a B.Tech in Computer Science And Engineering, specializing in AI/ML.</h3>

 <div align="center">

-💻 I’m currently working on Full Stack Development and Machine Learning
+💻 I’m currently working on Full Stack Development and GenAI applications

-👯 I’m looking to collaborate on any fun project

 💬 Ask me about Technology, Programming, Gaming and beyond...